forgineer/flask-htmx-example/README.md

 #### 4. Install the Application and Dependencies

-With the virtual environment activated, install Pony Blog and its dependencies using pip:
+With the virtual environment activated, install HTMX Blog and its dependencies using pip:

 ```bash
 pip install .